 Erian is a very gifted writer indeed...
 These addictively dark tales are very reminiscent of Milan Kundera's 1968 short story collection, Laughable Loves.
 Above all, they linger in the mind - The List

 Very readable - The Big Issue

 Extremely interesting...
 Erian's writing is bold, visceral, fierce and flamboyant - Yorkshire Evening Press

 'A revelation.
 Rude, unusual and extremely funny - Ms London

 Funny, provocative and sometimes plain rude, this is a book not to be missed - Wiltshire Times

 Alicia Erian was born in New York to an Egyptian father and American mother.
-She has worked as a film director and screenwriter - her script WALK LIKE AN EGYPTIAN has attracted interest from Julia Roberts production company, amongst others.
-She has had a story published in Francis Ford Coppola's magazine Zoetrope, which he has optioned.
-Alicia has briefly worked in Ireland, and in London, where she worked for a month in the accounts department of Books Etc.
+She has worked as a film director and screenwriter, and has attracted interest from Julia Roberts' production company, and Francis Ford Coppola.
+Alicia has lived in London and Ireland, and briefly worked in Books Etc., Charing Cross.